Sotalol Hydrochloride AF Side Effects

 Generic Name: sotalol

-Note: This document contains side effect information about sotalol.
-Some of the dosage forms listed on this page may not apply to the brand name Sotalol Hydrochloride AF.
+Note: This page contains side effects data for the generic drug sotalol.
+It is possible that some of the dosage forms included below may not apply to the brand name Sotalol Hydrochloride AF.

 For the Consumer

 Other dosage forms:

 As well as its needed effects, sotalol (the active ingredient contained in Sotalol Hydrochloride AF) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking sotalol, check with your doctor immediately:More common

 - difficult or labored breathing